Political positions of David Cameron: Sri Lanka

-2014 Ukrainian-Crimean crisis
+2014 Russian annexation of Crimea

 On 16 March in the 2014 Crimean crisis, a referendum was held in Crimea, which resulted in a vote to join Russia.
 This elicited, two days later, a formal response from the President of the Russian Federation, Vladimir Putin, to set in motion the machinery that had been prepared in the Russian Parliament.
 On 21 March, the UK government issued an unbidden rebuttal, that rehashed the Western point of view.

 President Viktor Yanukovych was ousted from power on 21 February by the 2014 Ukrainian revolution and replaced by Oleksandr Turchynov, the screenwriter and economist, and the Yatsenyuk Government was endorsed by the Rada.
-At a European Council summit in Brussels on 21 March 2014, new Ukrainian Prime Minister Arseniy Yatseniuk and European Union leaders Herman Van Rompuy and José Manuel Barroso, along with the 27 national political leaders or heads of state on the Council, which included Cameron, signed the political provisions of the Ukraine–European Union Association Agreement.
-The Deep and Comprehensive Free Trade Area was to be signed after the presidential election in May 2014.
+At a European Council summit in Brussels on 21 March 2014, new Ukrainian Prime Minister Arseniy Yatsenyuk and European Union leaders Herman Van Rompuy and José Manuel Barroso, along with the 27 national political leaders or heads of state on the Council, which included Cameron, signed the political provisions of the European Union–Ukraine Association Agreement.
+The Deep and Comprehensive Free Trade Area was to be signed following the presidential election in May 2014.